recvfrom/clamav-faq/faq/faq-win32.md

 * Install Program
     * Traditional executable installer that will install ClamAV in the "Program Files" directory.

-In addition to the above ClamAV versions that run on Windows, Cisco offers two more enbdpoint security products powered in-part by ClamAV.
+In addition to the above ClamAV versions that run on Windows, Cisco offers two more endpoint security products powered in-part by ClamAV.
 These are:

 * Immunet
     * Immunet is a malware and antivirus protection system that utilizes cloud computing to provide enhanced community-based security.